 Before going any further, don’t forget that there’s an alternative—the tree stand.

 Tree Stand Hunting

 Using a tree stand allows you to get out of a deer’s line of sight.
 Get the wind right, and you have a significant advantage over the deer.
 My personal belief is that on the ground, conditions are more challenging.

 If tree stand conditions are right, it’s the best way to gain a significant advantage over your prey and take it home.

 That said, when calling and rattling, clever bucks may be aware that the noise doesn’t come from ground level.
 They’ll immediately be suspicious of your calls.
 And, from time to time, you won’t be able to find an appropriate tree from which to hang your stand.

-- Read more: lightest hang on tree stands this season
+- Read more: lightest hang on tree stands in 2021

-- Read more: the most lightweight climbing tree stands this season
+- Read more: the most lightweight climbing tree stands in 2021

 Ground Blind Hunting